HildrethResearchGroup/Box-Designer/README.md

 ### Usage

 The designer has 3 key tool sections: Dimensions, Joining, and Miscellaneous.
 The dimensions has four inputs and two option.
 You can change the length, width, height, and material thickness.
 Additionally, there is the option to change if these dimensions refer to the outside or inside of the box.
 The sides of the boxes can be joined differently, either through tabs or simple overlapping.
 The number of tabs can also be adjusted.
-In the Miscellaneous section, there are options to take the lid on and off as well as add or remove internal dividors.
+In the Miscellaneous section, there are options to take the lid on and off as well as add or remove internal dividers.

 ### Copyright
 Copyright © 2020 Hildreth Research Group.
 All rights reserved.